sharduul/chalk/_posts/2016-12-30-new-year-programming-challenge.md

 Follow inspiring people and form groups.
 This helps a lot especially during days when you feel a little low and want to give up.

 Above challenges can be overwhelming for some of us.
 So, break it down and focus on smaller goals.
-If needed, reward yourself for achieving each smaller goals.
+If needed, reward yourself for achieving each smaller goal.

 <br>